Category Archives: Liechtenstein Royals

 • Anton Ernst von Oettingen-Spielberg (1712 – 1768), married Maria Theresia von Waldburg zu Trauchburg, had eleven children

-On August 3, 1716 in Vienna, Maria Anna married Josef Johann Adam.
-It was during his marriage to Maria Anna, on October 11, 1721, that Josef Johann Adam became the reigning Prince of Liechtenstein.
+On August 3, 1716, in Vienna, Maria Anna married Josef Johann Adam.
+During his marriage to Maria Anna, on October 11, 1721, Josef Johann Adam became the reigning Prince of Liechtenstein.

 Josef Johann Adam and Maria Anna had five children: